-So, you’ve decided to try something new and exciting; something that will pay off a hundred fold in terms of your health and well-being?
-This is fantastic news, and the start of a journey that will lead you to not only feeling and looking amazing, but full of energy with higher protection against disease and sickness in general.
-I’m happy for you as I’ve been there myself, and through my own experiences and pitfalls I aim to help make your transition as easy as possible with this plant based diet for beginners ‘how to’ guide.
+So, you’ve decided to try something new and exciting; something that will pay off a hundred fold in terms of your health and well-being.
+This is fantastic news and the start of a journey that will lead you to not only feeling and looking amazing, but full of energy, with higher protection against disease and sickness in general.
+I’m happy for you as I’ve been there myself, and through my own experiences and pitfalls I aim to help make your transition to amazing plant foods as easy as possible with this plant based diet for beginners how to guide.

-Ever get cheesed off with feeling pretty rubbish most of the time?
-It’s the plight of many on the typical Western diet and I was one of them once.
-But In my 2 years of eating pretty much a 99% plant based diet I have seen my energy levels soar and my general health go to new heights.
+Do you get cheesed off with feeling pretty rubbish the majority of the time?
+It’s the plight of many on the typical Western diet, and I was one of them once upon a time.
+But In my 2 years of eating pretty much all plant based foods I have seen my energy levels soar and my general health go to new heights.
 It did come with some pitfalls at first, and it took me months of learning exactly what my body needed in terms of protein and nutrient requirements before I came to this level health, and this is exactly why I began this blog – to take the hard work out of it for you.

-But it needs to be remembered that we are all different in terms of the macronutrients we require depending on body size, fitness and exercise levels this respect.
-I do a lot of exercise such as weight lifting, swimming and power walking, nothing too over the top but much more than the average person, so therefore my body needs more nutrients and amino acids to keep up with the demand being put upon it.
+It’s important to remember that we are all different in terms of the macronutrients we require as it depends on body size, fitness and exercise levels.
+I do a LOT of exercise, such as weight lifting, swimming and power walking, nothing too over the top but much more than the average person, so therefore my body needs more nutrients and amino acids to keep up with the constant demand being put upon it.

-How to Put Together a Complete Plant Based Meal
+How to Put Together a ‘Nutritionally Complete’ Plant Based Meal

-You’ll find that you will learn as you go along; it’s a journey, and by the time you’re a year down the line you’ll be a pro and whipping up healthy meals at a moments notice from bits and bobs left in the cupboard, And you’ll know exactly how to order in restaurants without being too annoying to the waiters too.
+You’ll find that you will learn as you go along; it’s a journey, and by the time you’re a year down the line you’ll be a pro whipping up healthy meals at a moments notice from bits and bobs left in the cupboard, and you’ll know exactly how to order in restaurants that don’t have plant based options.
+Yay!

-I say this in jest, but in the beginning this is one of the hardest things about this lifestyle, but fortunately now that veganism has exploded and become much more popular, most restaurants and even fast food chains are keeping up with the trend and putting lots of delicious plant based meal options on their menus.
+In the beginning you’ll find eating out, or family dinners can be one of the hardest things about this lifestyle, but fortunately now that veganism has exploded and become much more popular most restaurants and even fast food chains are keeping up with the trend and putting lots of delicious plant based meal options on their menu’s.

-It’s been a couple of years on this journey for me, and what started out as a bit of a detox type experiment has led me on a path that I will never look back from – why?
-Because cutting out inflammation promoting animal products and eating whole plant foods (not vegan junk foods – more on that later) has changed my life and transformed my health to another level, and once you’ve been to this pace of elevated health and vitality, trust me, you will never want to go back!
+It’s been a couple of years on this journey for me, and what started out as a bit of a detox type experiment has led me on a path that I will never look back from; why?
+Because cutting out inflammation promoting animal products and eating whole plant foods (not vegan junk foods – more on that later) has changed my life and transformed my health more than I ever though possible, and once you’ve been to this pace of elevated health and vitality – trust me, you will never want to go back.

 The 90/10 Rule

-The key is to NOT beat yourself up if you give in at times, just keep going at it – after all, you’re trying to change a lifetime of conditioned and habitual thinking patterns around food; patterns that your mind isn’t going to give up without a fight, so go easy on yourself.
-That’s probably my number one rule that I also impose upon myself, because if you try to be perfect you will surely fail.
+The key is to NOT beat yourself up if you give in at times; just keep going at it.
+After all, you’re trying to change a lifetime of conditioned and habitual thinking patterns around food; patterns that your mind isn’t going to give up without a fight, so just go easy on your poor self.
+That’s probably my number one rule that I also impose upon myself because if you try to be perfect you will surely fail.
 I find sticking to a 90/10 rule works fine: 90% good stuff and 10% leeway for the things you enjoy and don’t want to give up.

 Plant Based Diet Benefits

 Here are some of the truly amazing things I have noticed about my body and health that have changed since eating a plant based diet.
-These benefits will help you understand exactly why I’m sticking with it for good and why I will never go back to feeling sluggish, lethargic, and bloated.
+These benefits will help you understand exactly why I’m sticking with it for good, and why I will never go back to feeling sluggish, lethargic and bloated.
+Uggh!

 1. MORE ENERGY

-In fact, I now have the energy and impetus to do all the things I wish to do in my life without even thinking it will be a chore, which includes writing this blog to help others see how simple it is to live out the life of their dreams too.
+In fact, I now have the energy and impetus to do all the things I wish to do in my life without even thinking it will be a chore, which includes writing this blog which helps others see how simple it is to live out the life of their dreams too.

 2. CLEAR SKIN AND SPARKLING EYES